daslearning-org/OnLLM/README.md

 To be added...

 ## 🧑‍💻 Quickstart Guide
+You may check the [Documentation](https://blog.daslearning.in/llm_ai/genai/onllm.html) to see the detailed steps to use the app.

 ### 📱 Download & Run the Android App
 You can check the [Releases](https://github.com/daslearning-org/OnLLM/tags) and downlaod the latest version of the android app (APK file) on your phone.